 Very little remains of the original church, only the foundations, columns and some walls date back to the thirteenth century.

 The smallest tower is known as the Béla Tower and is named after the founder of the church, king Béla IV, under whose reign the church was built.
-Its roof is decorated with colorful Maiolica tiles.
+Its roof is decorated with colorful Majolica tiles.
 The main portal is decorated with bas-reliefs created by Lajos Lantai.
 Above the portal is a large neo-Gothic rose window, an exact replica of the original window.

 The tallest tower is the Matthias-tower, originally built in the fifteenth century and named after the ruler of that era, King Matthias Corvinus.
 His coat of arms, emblazoned with a raven (corvus in Latin), is shown inside the church.
 Visitors enter the church via the Mary Portal, which is decorated with an exquisite Gothic relief, painstakingly reconstructed by Frigyes from original pieces.

 The interior of the Matthias Church is magnificently decorated with colorful patterns and motifs that were found on original stone fragments.
 The frescoes on the wall were created by the two most important historical painters of the era, Bertalan Székely and Károly Lotz.
-They were also responsible for the magnificent stained glass windows.
+They were also responsible for the magnificent stained-glass windows.

 One of the highlights inside is the main altar, decorated with a neo-Gothic Triptych.
 The Loreto Chapel, beneath the South Tower, holds the statue of the Baroque Madonna, a replica of the original in the Italian village of Loreto.